softecspa/puppet-haproxy/README.md

           fe_name           => '' #if not defined <name> will be used, bind              => [ '192.168.1.1:80' , '172.16.1.1:80' ],
           default_backend   => 'articolo_http',
-          options           => [''
+          options           => [ 'foo' , 'bar'],
+          mode              => 'http'
         }

 #### Capture header and cookie
-In the defined frontend we want to capture some header or header that will be logged
+In the defined frontend we want to capture some cookies or header that will be logged

         haproxy::frontend::capture {'JSESSIONID=':
           frontend_name => 'http':